arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 **Grade C.**

--Complete the labs 0-4: Finish all parts of these labs.
+- Complete the labs 0-4: Finish all parts of these labs.
--Implement at least 1-2 additional sensors beyond DHT11.
+- Implement at least 1-2 additional sensors beyond DHT11.
 - Pass oral exam.

 ## Kursmål